mozilla/extension-workshop/src/content/documentation/develop/debugging.md

 This console shows messages from your background script and extension pages; other logs may appear elsewhere.
 There is an overview of all relevant places to look for messages at [Viewing log output](#viewing_log_output).

-For much of the debugging work, it's useful to be able to view **Console** with **Inspector** or **Debugger**.
+For much of the debugging work, it's useful to view **Console** with **Inspector** or **Debugger**.
 You do this using the [split console](https://developer.mozilla.org/docs/Tools/Web_Console/Split_console), press `esc` to activate this mode.

 ![developers tool split screenshot](/assets/img/documentation/develop/developing_tools_inspector_split.png)

-You can now drag the toolbox tab to a separate window, so you can place it alongside the window where you're executing the extension.
+You now drag the toolbox tab to a separate window, so you can place it alongside the window where you're executing the extension.

 ![developers tool split screenshot](/assets/img/documentation/develop/arranging_tools.png)